UN Chief Warns Against Regional War Over DR Congo At Africa Summit - UrduPoint

 Leaders opened the summit by calling for progress on securing reparations for past abuses by colonial powers -- a growing issue in international talks.

-The AU leaders represent around 1.5 billion people in a body that observers have long branded ineffective, most recently over the DRC violence.
+The AU leaders represent around 1.5 billion people in a body that observers have long branded ineffective.

 "Kagame has clearly calculated that his best approach is to push forward, and he does have some support," International Crisis Group's Great Lakes project director Richard Moncrieff told AFP.